ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
-# What is Ansible roles?
+# What are Ansible roles?

 **Roles** are a way to group multiple tasks together into one container to do the automation in very effective manner with clean directory structures.